-3 Ways to Protect Your Personal Injury Award or Settlement During Divorce
+3 Ways to Protect Your Personal Injury Award or Settlement During Divorce in Arizona

 Nothing can be more satisfying than winning a personal injury case and receiving compensation for your losses from the incident.
 However, if you are going through a divorce or planning to dissolve your marriage, it is essential to determine what will happen to this compensation.
 Will you be able to keep the entire amount or will it be subject to distribution like other community property?

 Personal injury settlements provide compensation for bodily harm and other damages that are caused by the negligence of the responsible party.
 The plaintiff is likely to be awarded compensation for: